ritika2502/Cognitive-Documentation/Content/en-us/Computer-vision/Vision-API-Overview.md

-- Detect human faces and return their coordinates in the image. #Computer Vision API Version 1.0
+#Computer Vision API Version 1.0

 The cloud-based Computer Vision API provides developers with access to advanced algorithms for processing images and returning information.
 By uploading an image or specifying an image URL, Microsoft Computer Vision algorithms can analyze visual content in different ways based on inputs and user choices.
 With the Computer Vision API users can analyze images to:
 - Tag images based on content.